Conciseness of compact $R$-analytic groups: Introduction

-A word is said to be \emph{concise in $G$} if $w\{G\}$ being finite implies that $w(G)$ is finite.
-More generally, $w$ is concise in a class $\CC$ of groups if it is concise in all the groups $G \in \CC,$ and $w$ is simply called \emph{concise} if it is concise in any group.
-P. Hall initially conjectured that all words were concise, but Ivanov \cite{Iva} proved that conjecture to be false.
+A word is said to be \emph{concise} in a class of groups $\CC$, if for all $G \in \CC$ such that $w\{G\}$ is finite, $w(G)$ is also finite.
+More generally, $w$ is simply called \emph{concise} if it is concise in the class of all groups.
+P. Hall initially conjectured that all words were concise, but Ivanov \cite{Iva} refuted it almost three decades later.
 Nevertheless, as Jaikin-Zapirain highlighted in \cite{verbal}, P. Hall's conjecture is still open for profinite groups:

 \begin{newcon*} Every word is concise in the class of profinite groups. \end{newcon*}